merenlab/merenlab.org/_posts/anvio/2015-06-25-screening-cultivars.md

 In general, it is important to access completion and contamination levels before going deeper into phylogeny, taxonomy and/or functionality of newly recovered genomes.
 This is obviously a critical moment for microbiologist who put all that effort into growing their culture (or into acquiring their single-cell genome).
 Optimally, your genome completion and contamination levels will verge around 100% and 0%, respectively.
 Note that a perfect 100% / 0% score is quite unlikely due to the imperfections of the approaches we rely on, however, a completion level of 90+% with <10% contamination is to be expected for a well-covered (i.e., deeply sequenced), and uncontaminated genome.

 Unfortunately, your genome can be contaminated for multiple reasons.
 In general, the next step after detecting a problem is to fix it, right?
 But how fast, or how straightforward will it be to tease apart the genome of interest from the contamination?
-Eventually, you will realize that although they are very useful to estimate the level of contamination and completion, tools such as CheckM and others do not necessarily provide an easy-to-use interfaces to manipulate, edit, and/or curate sreened genomes.
+Eventually, you will realize that although they are very useful to estimate the level of contamination and completion, tools such as CheckM do not necessarily provide easy-to-use interfaces to manipulate, edit, and/or curate sreened genomes.
 This requires much more that simply screening for genes markers, and a platform dedicated to the processing and visualization of genomes using contextual information may be very helpful to explore your assembly, screen for unwanted contigs, and refine your genomes...

 Well, not to brag about it, but this is exactly what [anvi'o]({{site_url}}/projects/anvio/) is designed for!